Mu'tasim Division

-Equipment

-The Mu'tasim Division is known for possessing a large amount of US-supplied weapons from the Syrian Train and Equip Program, including M16 rifles, M249 light machine guns, M240 machine guns, Soltam K6, M224 mortars, M252 mortars, M2 Browning, and technicals.
-This led to reports being made that this group is supplied by the United States.
-The group did not receive anti-tank missiles from the US.

 Ideology

 The Mu'tasim Division supports the political Syrian peace process.
 However, it opposes the U.S.–Russia peace proposals on Syria.
 The commander of the group has called for "freedom and justice", which led to tensions between him and the al-Nusra Front, seeing him as a threat to al-Nusra's project.
 The Mu'tasim Division has criticised al-Nusra for “attacking rebel factions, stealing weapons of the Mujahideen, cutting roads, seizing headquarters, refusing to respect Shariah practices, and tarnishing the reputation of the sons and leaders of the revolution.”